LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+- Update parsing of duplicate key errors to account for single-field keys

 ### version 2.357.0
 *Released*: 1 August 2023
 - EditableGrid prop to hideTopControls